 - The willingness and ability to work on Sundays after church services are completed for approximately one hour

 - Ten fingers and ten toes (just kidding to see if you are still reading 😊)

 The desired goal is to have enough counters so no one needs to work more than one Sunday per month.

 "Each one should use whatever gift he has received to serve others…If anyone serves, he should do it with the strength God provides…" (1 Peter, 4:10-11).

-So, if you have the desire, ability, or willingness to serve MSUMC as a counter please let me know by firstname.lastname@example.org calling the church at 603-882-3361 and leaving me a message.
+So, if you have the desire, ability, or willingness to serve MSUMC as a counter please let me know by emailing firstname.lastname@example.org or calling the church at 603-882-3361 and leaving me a message.

 Heart of Nashua Food Assistance Ministry:

 Souper Bowl of Caring will be celebrated this year with a banging of pots by our youth.
 They will bang their pots as they begin their Nor'easter Walk on Sunday, February 6, to support 20 "safety net" agencies of the United Way in Nashua.
 On Super Bowl Sunday, we will all get to hear the recorded banging of the pots.
 You get to choose the volume!
 In response, if you are in Church that day, you can put actual money in an actual soup pot.
 Or you can shop for dried or canned beans or tuna or rice and put them in the Food Pantry bin in the vestry.
 If you shop for your dried beans or rice on Amazon Smile, be sure to choose Main Street UMC Nashua as your charity and have the food delivered right to the Soup Kitchen!

 SOCKS!
 Thank you for all of the socks donated for those in our community who need them.
 They will be keeping feet warm!

 Photo by Johnstons of Elgin on Unsplash